Aspen receives support from two separate parent groups:

 The purpose of the Principal’s Helpers Team is to support the Principal in recognizing each student’s birthday with a birthday card from the Principal as well as an invitation to the Birthday Breakfast Celebration with the Principal for all students celebrating birthdays in that month.
 The Principal’s Helpers assist by filling out birthday cards and addressing the invites.

 The purpose of this team is to provide opportunities for students and families to connect outside the school day.
-The Social Team is tasked with putting together all the details for 4-5 Aspen family events each year.
+The Social Team is tasked with putting together all the details for our four Aspen family events each year.
 On average, each event requires the assistance of 10+ volunteers.

 This team is primarily responsible for organizing and hosting the teachers and staff dinner during the Fall Conferences.
 Volunteers also provide help as needed for assemblies, special events and projects that pop up throughout the year.